-At the end of class you'll report your question and justifications, and they are to be posted on the class-email (psyc3360a@uleth.ca) by 4:00 Wednesday afternoon.
+After class you'll report your question and justifications, by posting on the class-email (psyc3360a@uleth.ca) by 4:00 Wednesday afternoon.
 That will give groups lots of time to select a question and prepare to make an answer (see Friday).
 Dr. Mather will copy them and retain them to grade.

 Friday: Each Friday, groups will come to class and work on the question they have chosen (which they will report at the beginning of class).
 Material from sources outside the text and lectures will be welcome for use and rewarded but is not required.
-Each group's answer will be typed, APA format but no title page or abstract required (references in APA format) and submitted to Dr. Mather by e-mail or typed paper copy by noon Saturday.
+Each group's answer will be typed, APA format but no title page or abstract required initially (references in APA format) and submitted to Dr. Mather by e-mail or typed paper copy by noon Saturday.
 Answers will be worth 3 marks and evaluation will be based on validity of the answer, information used to back up the conclusions, and creativity and originality of the answer (total = 33).

-Students will be placed in groups of 5 on January 12th.
-They will stay in the same group until February 13th and will be reassigned to groups February 23rd (after Reading Week).
-After the group re-shuffling, students will be asked to evaluate the contribution of each group member, including themselves, on a relative basis from 80% to 120%, averaging 100% (February 13 and April 17).
+Students will be placed in groups of 5 on January 8th.
+They will stay in the same group until February 12th and will be reassigned to groups February 22nd (after Reading Week).
+Before the group re-shuffling, students will be asked to evaluate the contribution of each group member, including themselves, on a relative basis from 80% to 120%, averaging 100% (February 12 and April 16).
 In most cases this will make little difference to one's grade - this is meant to find and reward the excellent leader and the poor contributor.

 Absences on Monday will result in a missed assignment which can be made up if Dr. Mather is given the appropriate written justification.
-Absences from group work should probably be excused - I will ask the class' opinion about this on the first day of class.
+Absences from group work should be evaluated within the group - I will ask the class' opinion about this on the first day of class.

-For week 1 (January 14-19) you WILL NOT BE GRADED.
+For week 1 (January 11-15 you WILL NOT BE GRADED.
 This gives you a week to practice.